Two students working together from the same book in Eldon seating area

 Example CVs

-Below is a list of example CVs to use for inspiration and to help you consider different ways in which CVs can be structured and styled.
+Below is a range of example CVs to give you inspiration and help you explore different ways CVs can be structured and styled.

-Even if your subject/job area is not detailed below, you should still explore the CV examples to find out which CV type and style would be most effective for you.
+Even if your subject/job area is not detailed below, we recommend reviewing the examples to identify the CV type and style that might work best for you.

-Please note: the CV examples are intended only as a guide, and not to be copy and pasted - you should write your own content and adapt your CV to suit your circumstances and tailor it to the requirements of the job.
+Please note: the CV examples are intended only as a guide, and not to be copy and pasted.
+Your CV should be written in your own words, reflect your individual experiences, and be tailored to the specific role you are applying for.

 Now you have some rough notes and have decided on the style of your CV, it is time to put everything together and write it.
 This section will give you advice and suggestions on laying out your CV to make it as easy as possible for recruiters to read, and also has tips on how to articulate your skills and experience effectively.